kumariritesh/-Samarth-_Project_Rainfall_Q-A/README.md

-# -Samarth-_Project_Rainfall_Q-A
-Rainfall and Crop Data Q&amp;A prototype using Python and data.gov.in datasets.
 # Project Samarth – Rainfall Q&A Prototype

 This project compares rainfall data between Madhya Pradesh and Thane, Maharashtra using official datasets from data.gov.in.